telstra/MessagingAPI-SDK-node/README.md

 # Telstra Messaging

-The SDK for the Telstra messaging API.
+The Official SDK for the Telstra messaging API.

 > :warning: **This SDK is experimental, everything is subject to change**